 - Supplied in the 9cm pot we grow them in - for best results we recommend potting on using a 2 - 4 litre pot

 Butomus umbellatus 'Schneeweisschen' is a variety of the British native flowering rush, Butomus umbellatus, which has been selected for a differently-coloured flower.
 Like the wild form, it has very slender leaves and produces tall umbels of flowers in summer, but it has lighter green stems rather than the usual red, and blooms that are almost white instead of the standard pink.
-It needs to reach a reasonable size before flowering, so is likely to bloom in its second year rather than its first.

 It makes a pleasing contrast to the Rose-Red Form of this plant if grown together; these two forms taking their names from the brothers Grimm fairy tale "Schneeweisschen und Rosenrot", or "Snow White and Rose Red", about two sisters with different colouring.
 For this reason you can also sometimes find this plant listed under the German spelling "Schneeweißchen", or mistakenly written as "Schneeweibchen" or "Schneeweibschen".